Invariant Peano curves of expanding Thurston maps: Construction of

 ($\Leftarrow$) Let $\gamma^1=H^0_1(\gamma^0)$ be the Eulerian circuit constructed from $H^0$ as in Section~\ref{sec:euler-circ-gamm}.
 By Lemma~\ref{lem:prop_successor} we can reconstruct the connection at each $1$-vertex from $\gamma^1$.
 It is a cnc-partition by Lemma \ref{lem:geom_real_comp_part}.
 Since $\gamma^1$ contains all $1$-edges, all white $1$-tiles are connected.
 Furthermore $\gamma^1_\epsilon:=H^0_{1-\epsilon}(\gamma^0)$ is a Jordan curve, thus it follows from Lemma \ref{lem:cluster_sc} that the white connection graph is a spanning tree, i.e., {\upshape (C \ref{item:prop_conn_1})}.
 Finally $\gamma^1_\epsilon$ is clearly isotopic to $\gamma^0$ rel.\ $\post$, from ($H^0$~\ref{item:H0_5}) and Lemma~\ref{lem:orientation-d-fold-cover} it follows that the orientation on $\gamma^1_\epsilon$ induced by $\CC$ and $H^0_{1-\epsilon}$ agrees with the orientation of $\gamma^1_\epsilon$ as boundary of (a geometric representation of the white spanning tree) $K_\epsilon$.
 Thus {\upshape (C \ref{item:prop_conn_2})} holds. \end{proof}

 Let us note the following immediate consequence. \begin{theorem} Let $F\colon S^2\to S^2$ be an expanding Thurston map.
 The following two equivalent conditions are \emph{sufficient} for the existence of an invariant Peano curve $\gamma\colon S^1\to S^2$ (onto) as in Theorem~\ref{thm:main}. \begin{enumerate} \item There is a Jordan curve $\CC\supset \post$ and a pseudo-isotopy $H^0$ in Definition~\ref{def:pseudo-isotopy-h0}. \item There is a Jordan curve $\CC\supset \post$ and a connection of $1$-tiles satisfying the properties from Definition~\ref{def:prop_conn}. \end{enumerate} \end{theorem} In \cite{exp_quotients} it will be shown that the same conditions are sufficient to ensure that $F$ arises as a mating.
+Furthermore the poynomials $p_1, p_2$ into which $F$ unmates, may then be obtained by an explcit algorithm.
+More precisely the \emph{critical portraits} of $p_1, p_2$ may be obtained from the vector $l$ considered in Section~\ref{sec:length-edges-s1}, see \cite{unmating}.

 The proof of Theorem~\ref{thm:main} will be finished by constructing the white connection as in Definition~\ref{def:prop_conn}.

 Let us first note the following, which is an immediate consequence of the proof of the previous lemma.
 Assume a connection of $1$-tiles satisfying {\upshape (C \ref{item:prop_conn_1})}, {\upshape (C \ref{item:prop_conn_2})} is given.
 Let $H^0$ be a corresponding pseudo-isotopy from Lemma \ref{lem:H0epsH0}.